5T33Z0/Clover-Crate/Quirks/README.md

 ![quirks2](https://user-images.githubusercontent.com/76865553/135859628-34f6be51-7a20-4461-900e-0c72fbdcba51.png)
 Users of Clover < r5126 can follow my [**Clover Upgrade Guide**](https://github.com/5T33Z0/Clover-Crate/tree/main/Update_Clover) to replace the outdated `AptioMemoryFixes` by `OpenRuntime.efi` and add necessary Quirks.

+#### ProvideConsoleGop
+`ProvideConsoleGop` is the final OpenCore feature which has been implemented into Clover.
+Until Clover r5128 it in `Quirks` (as `ProvideConsoleGopEnable`).
+Since then it has been been relocated to the "GUI" Section.
+To find out if you need it or not, check the OpenCore install Guide, specifically the `UEFI > Output` section.